emilygzh/pomodoro/README.md

 # pomodoro
-wanted a cute desktop timer, thought it would be cool to add a heatmap calendar tracker
+wanted a cute desktop timer, thought it would be cool to add a heatmap calendar tracker (working on this rn!)